-- 3) She/he physically participates in the event in riding or showing the horse; or - She/he is the actual trainer, having presented or caused to be presented the horse at the show grounds for exhibition.
-Both the exhibitor designated on the entry blank and one having actual possession of the horse while physically participating with the horse in the event are conclusively presumed to be authorized by the owner to execute all documents, necessary or convenient, to allow the horse's participation in an NSBAapproved event, including documents pertaining to drug testing and use of Lasix.
+- 2) She/he signs the entry blank on behalf of him/herself or another, or causes an agent or representative to sign it; - 3) She/he physically participates in the event in riding or showing the horse; or - 4) She/he is the actual trainer, having presented or caused to be presented the horse at the show grounds for exhibition.
+Both the exhibitor designated on the entry blank and one having actual possession of the horse while physically participating with the horse in the event are conclusively presumed to be authorized by the owner to execute all documents, necessary or convenient, to allow the horse's participation in an NSBA-approved event, including documents pertaining to drug testing and use of Lasix.
 If an individual is prevented from performing his/hers duties, including absolute responsibility for the condition of the horse, by illness or otherwise, or is absent from the show, he/she shall immediately notify the show secretary and, at the same time, appoint a substitute.
 Such substitute shall place his/her name on the entry blank forthwith.
-The exhibitor and owner acknowledges an exhibitor represents the owner in regard to his/her horses entered in an approved show. - d) The trainer/exhibitor or his/her representative, must be present when the saliva, urine, or other specimen is taken from his/her horse, and must remain until the specimen is sealed and the official form signed by him, or his representative, as witness to the taking of the specimen. - Every exhibitor shall, upon request of show management or representative or NSBA representative, permit a specimen of urine, saliva, blood or other substance to be taken for testing.
+The exhibitor and owner acknowledges an exhibitor represents the owner in regard to his/her horses entered in an approved show. - g) The trainer/exhibitor or his/her representative, must be present when the saliva, urine, or other specimen is taken from his/her horse, and must remain until the specimen is sealed and the official form signed by him, or his representative, as witness to the taking of the specimen. - h) Every exhibitor shall, upon request of show management or representative or NSBA representative, permit a specimen of urine, saliva, blood or other substance to be taken for testing.
 Refusal to comply with such request shall constitute grounds for immediate disqualification of the horse from further participation at the show.
 The horse will be banned from participation in future NSBA approved events or shows for such period of time as determined by the Executive Committee or other such appropriate committee, and shall constitute grounds for suspension of NSBA membership.
 If the laboratory report on the chemical analysis of saliva, urine, blood or other substance taken from the horse indicates the presence of a forbidden drug or medication, this shall be taken as prima facie evidence that such substance has been administered to the horse either internally or externally.
-Failure on the part of the owner, trainer/representative/exhibitor, to be present at, or refusal to allow the taking of any specimen, or any act or threat to prevent or otherwise interfere therewith, shall be cause for disqualification of the horse involved, and the matter shall be referred to NSBA for further action. - f) ALL NSBA entrants shall be subject to tail testing, with a testing program being conducted per recommendations by the Board of Directors.
+Failure on the part of the owner, trainer/representative/exhibitor, to be present at, or refusal to allow the taking of any specimen, or any act or threat to prevent or otherwise interfere therewith, shall be cause for disqualification of the horse involved, and the matter shall be referred to NSBA for further action. - i) ALL NSBA entrants shall be subject to tail testing, with a testing program being conducted per recommendations by the Board of Directors.